Quantum Tokens for Digital Signatures: Applications

 The scheme above has several useful properties, which are listed below.
 The first two are relevant to both variants (public and private), and the last two are relevant only for public tokenized signature scheme.

 \begin{enumerate} \item If Alice loses quantum communication with the outside world, she can still use her money for payment -- even without the entanglement that would be needed for quantum teleportation.
 The only schemes which were shown to be classically verifiable are~\cite{gavinsky2012quantum,georgiou15new}.
 Our scheme achieves that with only one round of communication.
 Therefore, We call this a ``check": verification is not of the type of a challenge and response, like the previously classically verifiable quantum money schemes mentioned before. \item The bank branches in this scheme do not need to communicate in order to cash checks; everything can be done completely offline.
 Furthermore, each branch's data remain static -- no data needs to be updated, or even be stored (besides the scheme's key)~\cite{gavinsky2012quantum}.
-This can be done if, for example, each bank branch only accepts checks once a day, and only if the check's timestamp is from the previous day.
+This can be done if, for example, each bank branch only accepts checks once every minute, and only if the check's timestamp falls in that minute.
 In this case the branch does not need to store a database of previous checks cashed. \item Public quantum money has the nice property that the transactions are \emph{untraceable}, so that third parties need not know that the transaction took place.
 While this is an advantage for privacy, it can also be a disadvantage: if Alice pays Bob, he can deny receiving the money, and Alice has no way to prove that she has paid.
 With our scheme, Alice can \emph{choose} the method of payment: either the untraceable way, or else by using the traceable classical check, which allows Alice to prove that she has paid.
 Proving the payment, say, to the police, does not require the bank's cooperation.
+Additional advantages, such as logging, auditing, and the ability to recover from communication errors were discussed in~\cite{RS20}.

 \item In the public setting, the bank branches need not store the secret key of the quantum money scheme.
-This means that if a branch is robbed or hacked, the thief gains the quantum coins stored in the branch, but does not gain the ability to mint new coins; no long-term damage to the monetary system is inflicted.
+This means that if a branch is robbed or hacked, the thief gains the quantum bills stored in the branch, but does not gain the ability to mint new bills; no long-term damage to the monetary system is inflicted.
 None of the private money schemes have this property. \end{enumerate}

 The main disadvantages of the scheme are: \begin{itemize} \item Alice needs the ability to perform universal quantum computation and store \emph{entangled} quantum states long-term, unlike several private money schemes~\cite{wiesner1983conjugate,bennett1983quantum,gavinsky2012quantum,georgiou15new}. \item Our public scheme requires computational assumptions, and even worse, non-standard ones.
 The private setting is comparable to the previous constructions in terms of computational assumptions: if one does not care that the key length grows linearly with the number of money states in the system, no computational assumptions are needed; otherwise, only a weak assumption, namely, a quantum secure one way function is required. \item Our scheme does not tolerate constant level of noise out of the box~\cite{Pastawski02102012}. \end{itemize}